 The standard Java EE artifacts that SOA Service Infrastructure uses are configured as part of Oracle WebLogic Domain in which SOA is installed.
 Oracle WebLogic Clusters provide automatic configuration synchronization for artifacts such as data-sources, persistent stores, and JMS modules, across the WebLogic Server domain.
-At the same time, the WebLogic Server cluster is in charge of synchronizing the deployments and libraries used by the SOA Service Infrastructure.
+At the same time, the WebLogic Server cluster controls synchronization of the deployments and libraries used by the SOA Service Infrastructure.